Abdelghani Bousta: 1975-1983: the Option révolutionnaire movement

-On 1 May 1975, the El Ikhtiar Attaouri (revolutionary option) movement was founded, mainly instigated by Abdelghani.
+On 1 May 1975, Bousta founded the El Ikhtiar Attaouri (Revolutionary Option) movement as a leftist splinter faction from the USFP.
 In 1976, he started a monthly magazine with the same name.
-The many articles he wrote helped train many activists, including some political prisoners.
+Revolutionary Option would operate as both a movement and an associated magazine until 1984.
+The movement maintained connections in Europe, Libya and Algeria.
+The many articles Bousta wrote helped train many activists, including some political prisoners.
 He coordinated the movement's activities and played an active part in determining its leanings, its activities, and its different positions, in the monthly magazine and in several brochures (e.g. the Sahara issue, critical analysis of the Mouvement de Libération Nationale (National liberation movement) and UNFP).

-In 1977 he co-founded the Trois Continents association, which welcomed many Arab activists (Syrians, Algerians, Palestinians...).
+In 1977, he co-founded the Trois Continents association, which welcomed many Arab activists (Syrians, Algerians, Palestinians...).
 They published the first issue of a magazine in support of the Third-World, which aimed at being in line with the revolutionary views of Mehdi Ben Barka.
 Unfortunately, as early as the first issue, the magazine could not be published because its financing had to be withdrawn.

 He then founded the Centre Averroès (Ibn Ruchd) and supervised the translation of several books into Arabic: The commander of the faithful by J. Watherbury, Le fellah marocain, détenteur du trône by Rémi Leveau, Maroc, Impérialisme et Immigration by A. Baroudi.

 The Option révolutionnaire movement spread abroad, not only to the Netherlands, Belgium, Spain, Italy, Germany and France but also to Libya and Algeria.
 The encounters led to ideological and political debates.
 Action programmes were set up to criticise the Moroccan regime and Moroccan politics, and develop activist links with the different left-wing Moroccan trends.
 At the same time, it became more and more obvious that he and Mohamed Basri were starting to disagree.

+The leadership of Revolutionary Option also met the Iranian delegate Mohammad Montazeri in Lisbon, who subsequently invited them to partake in the "Gathering of International Liberation Movements" held in Teheran in January 1980.
+However, during the gathering, Revolutionary Option clashed with the Polisario Front because it opposed the independence of the Western Sahara.

 On 30 March 1982, the Option révolutionnaire movement publicly declared that any national and international political declarations made by Mohamed Basri did not express the views of the movement.
 As Mohamed Basri kept on making such declarations, the movement released a statement on 2 February 1983 clearly saying that they were breaking off their relationship with him.

-In 1983, the Alikhtiar Attaouri magazine wrote: ‘The Option Révolutionnaire movement has always fought the reformist-adventurous trend of the Party. […] It has always considered that reformism and adventurism are intertwined”.
+In 1983, the Alikhtiar Attaouri magazine wrote: ‘The Option Révolutionnaire movement has always fought the reformist-adventurous trend of the Party. [...]
+It has always considered that reformism and adventurism are intertwined”.